starvingcats/GoDotFizzle/Design.md

 The main game mode is cooperative - all players work together to get one score in the end.

+A basic storytelling element will be the "evil manager", torturing players with more and more challenging assembly orders, fast conveyor belt speeds and so on ...

 ## GoDotFizzle Basic features and mechanics

 Describe basic features of the game here.